-Basics
+Basic

 Junior designers are expected to understand the importance and goals of prototypes.
-While they may not be as technically savvy, they must still excel at developing prototypes quickly and efficiently.
-A lot of times this means developing them with any tools they have available.
+Although they may not be as technically savvy as senior designers, they must still excel at developing prototypes quickly and efficiently.
+Often this means developing them with any tools they have available.

-Paper Prototyping

-Many paper prototypes use dice, cards, and…paper.
+Prototype with Paper.
+Many paper prototypes use dice, cards, and paper.
 Most paper prototypes try to build a card game or board game version of the experience.
-While this may feel like the poor man’s prototype, there are many examples where paper prototypes can be the most effective and efficient option.
-Especially since iterating on a paper prototype can be as simple as telling the players different rules and using a pencil to quickly alter the board.
+Although this may feel like the poor man’s prototype, there are many examples of paper prototypes being the most effective and efficient option.
+Iterating on a paper prototype can be as simple as telling the players different rules and using a pencil to alter the board quickly.

 I’ve found that paper prototypes really excel at proving out player motivations when it comes to groups of players needing to work together.
-Multiplayer can always be a timely effort when developing a game.
-Being able to create a simple boardgame version of the experience can help designers test the loops, progression, and motivation of the gameplay experience.
+Building multiplayer environments can always be a time-sapping effort when developing a game.
+Being able to create a simple board-game version of the experience can help designers test the loops, progression, and motivation of the gameplay experience.

-In-App Prototyping
+Prototype with Apps.
 The goal of the prototype is to prove out the design’s goals and determine if you’ve solved the problem in the shortest path possible.
-Designers can use many simple apps to quickly prove out prototypes with mock-ups and simulations.
+Designers can use many simple apps to prove out prototypes quickly with mock-ups and simulations.

-Mock-ups are an effective way to get the team to see a solution even if they can’t feel it.
-And with videos we can push the envelope on what people can “feel”.
-Mock-ups are less useful to prototype gameplay but extremely useful when prototyping user interface.
-Image and paint software like Adobe Photoshop will allow you to create stills that can showcase HUD variations.
-You can take these kinds of mock-ups even further with more interactive programs like Adobe XD.
+Creating mockups is an effective way to get the team to see a solution even if they can’t feel it.
+And with videos mockups we can push the envelope on what people can “feel.”
+Mockups are less useful to prototype gameplay, but they're extremely useful when prototyping user interface.
+Image and paint software like Adobe Photoshop will allow you to create stills that can showcase heads-up display (HUD) variations.
+You can take these kinds of mockups even further with more interactive programs like Adobe XD.
 With XD you can easily prototype simple UI interactions and even puzzles.
-And finally, video editing software like Adobe After Effects and Blender will allow you to capture in-game footage and create paint overs to showcase how something will actually feel in-game.
-All of this can help you quickly iterate and prove out a direction before taking the more expensive route of putting it in-game.
+Video editing software like Adobe After Effects and Blender will allow you to capture in-game footage and create paint overs to showcase how something will actually feel in the game.
+All of these strategies can help you quickly iterate and prove out a direction before taking the more expensive route of putting it in-game.

 Simulations allow you to prototype systems and basic player interactions (mechanics) with those systems.
-I’ve seen an entire RPG progression system simulated via Microsoft Excel Macros, crafting mechanics and flow showcased in Adobe XD, and complex AI simulations developed quickly in web apps.
+I’ve seen an entire role-playing game (RPG) progression system simulated via Microsoft Excel Macros, crafting mechanics and flow showcased in Adobe XD, and complex AI simulations developed quickly in web apps.
 There are many ways to prove out a design before needing to dive into the game engine and build it.
 In some situations, I prefer to develop prototypes outside the engine.
 Doing so can allow you to stay focused on the effectiveness of the design and proving the solution.
-Building in-engine may bring the trap of proving out implementation rather than the design.
+Building in-engine may bring the trap of proving out implementation rather than design.

-Tuning
+Tune.
 Tuning is about altering the variables of a feature until it works as intended.
-This may be the damage of a weapon, the number of enemies in an encounter, or the animation speed of an attack.
+A feature may be the damage of a weapon, the number of enemies in an encounter, or the animation speed of an attack.